-- 1. We apply Cabocha[7] to obtain dependency analysis tree. - 2.
+- We apply Cabocha[5] to obtain dependency analysis tree. - 2.
 We select verbs and nouns that have modification words as candidates of "Root" for events. - 3.
-We check whether negative expression is included in root or not and set "Negative" based on this analysis. - 4.
-We extract "Modifier" information from dependency analysis tree.
-At this time, we classify types of modifier by using POS tag and postpositional particle.
+We check whether negative expression is included in root or not and set "Negative" based on this analysis. - We extract "Modifier" information from dependency analysis tree.
+At this time, we classify types of modifier by using POS tag and postpositional particle (postpositional particle with "か" and "は" are categorized into "Subject" and other postpositional particle are categorized into "postpositional-postpositional particle" (e.g., "postpositional-IC").
 Modifier information includes not only words that directly dependent on Root word but also modifiers for modifier words.
 Modifiers for a modifier word are categorized into the same category of the modifier words. - 5.
-When we can extract date information from the sentence, we set this date as "Date" for events that has dependency with date words. - "Article Date" is obtained from article information. - 7.
-"Depth" and "Chunks" are calculated by comparing event information with the dependency analysis tree.
+When we can extract date information from the sentence, we set this date as "Date" for events that has dependency with date words. - 6.
+"Article Date" is obtained from article information. - "Depth" and "Chunks" are calculated by comparing event information with the dependency analysis tree.